Institute of Certified Bookkeepers

 The Institute of Certified Bookkeepers ("ICB") is a British not-for-profit organization.
 Its objective is to promote the bookkeeping profession worldwide and offer its students and members trusted bookkeeping qualifications.
-Founded in the United Kingdom in November 1996, ICB has grown to be the largest bookkeeping body in the world today, with 150,000 members (including students) from over 100 countries.
+Founded in the United Kingdom in November 1996, ICB has grown to be the largest bookkeeping body in the world today with over 150,000 members, including students, from over 100 countries.

 Global presence

 Since its inception in the UK, ICB has set up International offices and agents in 19 other countries.
 It has had offices in Australia since 2002, offices in Russia and other countries in eastern Europe and central Asia (trading as ICFM) since 2006, in Ghana since 2009, in India since 2010, and in Ireland since 2013.

 Membership

 Bookkeepers with suitable previous qualifications or experience, as well as those without prior knowledge can become a member of ICB.
 The latter can join as students and take a course with an ICB-accredited Training Provider, or learn through self-study using ICB textbooks, and then upgrade after passing ICB exams.
 Members have access to a range of benefits, including regular Continuing professional development (CPD) events, technical advice line and web resources, a membership card and certificate, career and business start-up advice, and an online job vacancy facility.